-I was an independent agent for Leapforce At Home about 5 years ago.
+I was an independent agent for Leapforce At Home (now APPEN) about 5 years ago.
 As an independent agent, you will conduct in-depth internet-based research and provide information evaluation for leading companies from around the globe.

 What I loved about Leapforce was that there were no set schedules of any kind!
 I was able to work whenever I wanted.
 Plus there are no phones involved, so that was great as well.
 All you need is high-speed internet access, a personal computer running Google’s free Chrome web browser, version 31 or higher and up to date anti-virus and anti-spyware software

 The exam tests both your theoretical and practical comprehension of search engine evaluation.
 I was able to pass the exam, but I did have to study to do so.
 I had friends who are pretty smart and educated take the test and not pass recently, so I am not sure if it has gotten harder due to the number of people applying for positions, but it is definitely worth the try.
 You do get one chance to retake the test I believe.

-If you are interested in working for Leapforce, you can check them out here.
+If you are interested in working for APPEN, you can check them out here.

 6. Become a Mystery Shopper